yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cdocksite-class.md

 ### <a name="parameters"></a>Parametry
  [in] [out] *pBarToDock*
- Wskaźnik do okienko, aby być zadokowany z lewej strony *pTargetBar*.
+ Wskaźnik do okienka, aby być zadokowane po lewej stronie *pTargetBar*.

  [in] [out] *pTargetBar*
- Wskaźnik do okienka docelowej.
+ Wskaźnik do okienka docelowego.

 ### <a name="return-value"></a>Wartość zwracana
- `TRUE` Jeśli panel jest zadokowany pomyślnie; w przeciwnym razie `FALSE`.
+ Wartość TRUE, jeśli panel jest zadokowany pomyślnie; w przeciwnym razie wartość FALSE.

 ### <a name="remarks"></a>Uwagi